Someone Who Takes U P Arms Agains Their Own Country

 When the Great Stand between the forces of Ivan Iii of Muscovy and the forces of Akhmat Khan on the Ugra River ended the Tatar-Mongol rule over Moscow in 1480, bowing to khans ceased in practice.

-Baskaks by Sergey Ivanov.
+Baskaks past Sergey Ivanov.

 Much afterwards, when the Russian nobility emerged as a class, kneeling before anyone was considered a humiliating experience: it could have damaged a nobleman's reputation and question his noble origin.